yyssl88/Cardinality-Estimation/README.md

 ### !!!
 For new datasets

-When new datasets are used, there are two important hyper-parameters that need to be manually set in the source code.
+When new datasets are used, there are three important hyper-parameters that need to be manually set in the source code.

 - **max_tau**: the maximum value of thresholds.
 SelNet only accepts thresholds within [0, max_tau].
 We need to transform thresholds in the training and testing data into the range [0, max_tau], otherwise SelNet would automatically map thresholds that are larger than max_tau to [0, max_tau], and the performance would be very bad because SelNet considers the monotonic property in the first priority.

 - **tau_part_num**: the number of used knot points (or piecewise linear functions) in [0, max_tau].

+- **epochs**: the maximum number of epochs.
+A small value of epochs is enough and the model will converge soon.

 # Structure
 ```